An extended locally constant field approximation for nonlinear Compton scattering

 However, the LCFA's region of validity is limited.
 Consider nonlinear Compton scattering (NLC), that is, photon emission from an electron in a strong laser field~\cite{nikishov64,harvey09,Boca:2009zz,heinzl10b,seipt11,mackenroth11,Seipt2018}.
-The LCFA for this process fails in some parts of the emitted photon spectrum~\cite{harvey15} and fails to capture interference effects~\cite{harvey15,dinu16}.
-Critically, the applicability of the LCFA in interpreting experimental results~\cite{sarri14,cole18,sarri17} has recently been called into question~\cite{sarri17,meuren17}.
-It is thus needed to improve upon the shortcomings of the LCFA.
-It is possible to add corrections to the LCFA in the form of a gradient expansion~\cite{baier-crystals-86,baier-ultra-89,baier-mono-81}, but these can give large and unphysical contributions, rather than small corrections, signifying a breakdown of the expansion.
-Furthermore, the corrections lack the physical properties needed for implementation in numerical models.
-These problems remain unresolved.
+The LCFA for this process fails in some parts of the emitted photon spectrum~\cite{harvey15}, fails to capture interference effects~\cite{harvey15,dinu16} and, critically, its applicability in interpreting experimental results~\cite{sarri14,cole18,sarri17} has recently been called into question~\cite{sarri17,meuren17}.
+Literature approaches to improving the LCFA are typically based on adding to it corrections in the form of a gradient expansion (of a QED result)~\cite{baier-crystals-86,baier-ultra-89,baier-mono-81}.
+However, comparisons with the LCFA and QED are lacking.
+An examination of the corrections (below) reveals that they can give large and unphysical contributions, rather than the expected small corrections which improve on the accuracy of the approximation.
+These results are not suitable for improving numerics.

-In this letter we reconsider corrections to the LCFA.
-Using NLC as the context, we derive the LCFA and its corrections from a systematic expansion of the full QED result.
-This allows us to identify the physical origin of the problems with the LCFA expansion and, crucially, find a method to resolve them.
-We derive an approximation which gives a significantly improved photon emission rate, demonstrate its use in (single particle) numerical simulations, and provide a prescription for extending the results to the PIC simulation of particles interacting with realistic focussed pulses.
+In this paper, using NLC as the context, we identify the origin of the problems with the LCFA corrections and, crucially, find a method to resolve them.
+From this, we derive an improved photon emission rate which reproduces QED results better than the LCFA.
+We demonstrate its use in (single particle) numerical simulations, and provide a prescription for extending the results to the PIC simulation of particles interacting with realistic focussed pulses.